 Montenegro: Classic 7-night tour

 Your tour begins with you flying into the international airport at Podgorica and our multilingual guides transferring you to one of our specially chosen hotels.
-We offer a selection of city-based, urban, or rural hotels (all of which are either 3-star deluxe or 4-star rated).
+We offer a selection of city-based, urban, or rural hotels (all of which are either 3-star or 4-star rated).
 We have arrangements with a number of boutique style hotels, many family-owned, where a more personal service is the norm.
 Our knowledgeable (and multilingual) guides, and modern air-conditioned minibuses ensure the maximum possible convenience and comfort.
 We are going to show you around some truly fantastic places, which we have highlighted in bold text so you can check them out in advance.
-As with the Classic tours the morning pickups, outside the hotel, are at circa-0930 to ensure you can have an unhurried breakfast.
+As with the Taster tours the morning pickups, outside the hotel, are at circa-0930 to ensure you can have an unhurried breakfast.
 This is Montenegro – everything should be as unhurried as practicably possible.

 Note that itineraries are indicative and can differ depending on specific location of your chosen hotel.
 Do not despair, you’ll get to see the same sights, experience the same delights, but you might do them in a slightly different order.